magnetic-pi/fast-mask/README.md

 4. Connector Pegs.
 (Print 2)
 5. Connector Block Peg.
 (Print 1)

-#### Universal Filter Holder
-The universal-filter holder assumes that supplies are critically low and requires filter augmentation.
-Cutting existing filters in half is the only option to offer some protection users protections in desperate times.
-The filter holder piece has a hole which is specifically designed to allow for a smaller filter piece.
-It was tested with N95 and P95 masks cut in half.

 #### Construction
 The build steps can be found in: [stl-files/INSTRUCTIONS.md](https://github.com/magnetic-pi/fast-mask/blob/master/stl-files/INSTRUCTIONS.md).